Chuck Norris

 American martial artist and actor

-Upon his honorable discharge in 1962, Norris dedicated himself fully to martial arts.
-He achieved remarkable success, becoming a six-time undefeated World Professional Middleweight Karate champion.
-His expertise led him to found his own martial arts discipline, Chun Kuk Do, and establish the United Fighting Arts Federation, which has since awarded thousands of black belts worldwide.
+Born on March 10, 1940, in Ryan, Oklahoma, Norris’s early life was marked by humble beginnings.
+He joined the U.S. Air Force in 1958, a pivotal decision that led him to South Korea, where he began his lifelong journey in martial arts, training in judo and Tang Soo Do.
+Upon his honorable discharge in 1962, Norris dedicated himself fully to martial arts, eventually becoming a six-time undefeated World Professional Middleweight Karate champion.
+His expertise led him to found his own martial arts discipline, Chun Kuk Do, and establish the United Fighting Arts Federation, which has since awarded thousands of black belts globally.

 Those who wish to honor Chuck's memory are invited to .